Boaterfly/agilezen-to-redmine/README.md

   any, so **there will be one HTTP GET request per story** plus one per attachment.
 * Requests are done synchronously and sequentially.
+* There is an `--output-dir` option set to `export` by default.
+Change this if you want your data to be exported elsewhere.